 In the acute phase is when medical treatment has more chances of success.
 This consists of :

 - Additives that contain fiber such as Plantago (Plantaben, cenat, etc.)

 - Seat baths with warm-hot water.

 - Topical ointments

 - In patients with a high risk of incontinence: botulinum toxin type A

 Can the fissure be operated?

 It must be taken into account that medical anal fissure treatment in Delhi should always be attempted, even in chronic cases, where the percentage of success is smaller.
 The success rate of medical treatment is 60%.

-The surgical treatment of choice is the internal lateral sphincterotomy.
-The intervention consists in the controlled section of the internal anal sphincter that eliminates the hypertonia of the same, disappearing the pain and getting the healing of the fissure in a few days.
+The surgical choice of anal fissure treatment in Delhi is the internal lateral sphincterotomy.
+The intervention consists of the controlled section of the internal anal sphincter that eliminates the hypertonia of the same, disappearing the pain and getting the healing of the fissure in a few days.
 The operation is carried out by sedation + local anesthesia or spinal anesthesia under outpatient surgery.